metasfresh/metasfresh-documentation/_webui_collection/EN/Assign_prices_to_partner.md

 ## Overview
 ![](assets/price system_assign prices to partner.png)

 In metasfresh there are [Sales Price Lists and Purchase Price Lists](Add_price-list).
 The sales price lists can be assigned to customers and the purchase price lists to vendors.
+These two types of price lists can also be assigned to partner groups.

 ## Assign Sales Price List to Customer